Free AOL services include:

 No catch.
-If you're connected to the internet through someone other than AOL, you can still reap the benefits of the AOL Desktop Software, your mail and your settings for as long as you want at no cost.
+If you're connected to the internet through someone other than AOL, you can still reap the benefits of your mail and your settings for as long as you want at no cost.

 Go to AOL Keyword: Broadband or to AOL Broadband, or contact your telephone or cable provider to find out whether broadband service is available in your area.

 Note: AOL also offers several reliable and affordable options for connecting to the internet via dial-up.
 Find out more about our connection plans.